ConstantRobotics-Ltd/VFilter/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **VFilter** to your project and excludes test application and example (VFilter class test application and example of custom **VFilter** class implementation) from compiling (by default example and test applicayion excluded from compiling if **VFilter** included as subrepository).
+File **3rdparty/CMakeLists.txt** adds folder **VFilter** to your project and excludes test application and example (VFilter class test application and example of custom **VFilter** class implementation) from compiling (by default example and test application excluded from compiling if **VFilter** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt